RetroDECK/ES-DE/USERGUIDE-DEV.md

 The game systems configuration file `es_systems.xml` is located in the ES-DE resources directory which is part of the application installation.
 As such this file is not intended to be modified directly.
 If system customizations are required, a separate es_systems.xml file should instead be placed in the `custom_systems` folder in the ES-DE home directory.

-On Unix this means `/home/<username>/.emulationstation/custom_systems/es_systems.xml`, on macOS `/Users/<username>/.emulationstation/custom_systems/es_systems.xml` and on Windows `C:\Users\<username>\.emulationstation\custom_systems\es_systems.xml`
+On Unix this means `/home/<username>/.emulationstation/custom_systems/es_systems.xml`, on macOS `/Users/<username>/.emulationstation/custom_systems/es_systems.xml` and on Windows `C:\Users\<username>\.emulationstation\custom_systems\es_systems.xml` or `EmulationStation-DE\.emulationstation\custom_systems\es_systems.xml` depending on whether the installer release or the portable release is used.

 If you're using the AppImage release of ES-DE then the bundled es_systems.xml file is embedded in the AppImage together with the rest of the resources.
 You can extract it if you need it as a reference when creating your customized entries, or you can find it [here](https://gitlab.com/es-de/emulationstation-de/-/tree/master/resources/systems/unix).

-Although it's possible to make a copy of the bundled configuration file, to modify it and then place it in this directory, that is not how the system customization is designed to be done.
+Although it's possible to make a copy of the bundled configuration file, to modify it and then place it in this directory, that is not how the system customization is designed to be used.
 Instead the intention is that the file in `custom_systems` complements the bundled configuration, meaning only systems that are to be customized should be included.

 For example you may want to replace the emulator launch command, modify the full name or change the supported file extensions for a single system.
 In this case it wouldn't make sense to copy the complete bundled file and just apply these minor modifications, instead an es_systems.xml file only containing the configuration for that single system should be placed in the custom_systems directory.

-The instructions for how to customize the es_systems.xml file can be found in [INSTALL-DEV.md](INSTALL-DEV.md#es_systemsxml).
-There you can also find some examples of custom files that you can copy into ~/.emulationstation/custom_systems/ and modify as required.
+Instructions on how to customize the es_systems.xml file can be found in [INSTALL-DEV.md](INSTALL-DEV.md#es_systemsxml).

 In addition to the above it's also possible to customize the find rules via the `es_find_rules.xml` file.
-The logic is essentially identical to what is described above, and details regarding this file can be found in [INSTALL-DEV.md](INSTALL-DEV.md#es_find_rulesxml) as well.
+The logic is essentially identical to what is described for es_systems.xml, and details regarding this file can be found in [INSTALL-DEV.md](INSTALL-DEV.md#es_find_rulesxml) as well.

 ## Migrating from other EmulationStation forks

 **IMPORTANT!!!
 IMPORTANT!!!
 IMPORTANT!!!**

 ES-DE is designed to be backward compatible to a certain degree.
 That is, it should be able to read data from other/previous EmulationStation versions such as the RetroPie and Batocera forks.
 But the opposite is not true and it's a one-way ticket for your gamelist.xml files and your custom collection files when migrating to ES-DE as they will be modified in ways that previous ES versions will see as data loss.
-For instance ES-DE does not use image tags inside the gamelist.xml files to find game media but instead matches the media to the names of the game/ROM files.
+For instance ES-DE does not use tags inside the gamelist.xml files to find game media but instead matches the media to the names of the game/ROM files.
 So it will not save any such tags back to the gamelist files during updates, effectively disabling the game media if the files are opened in another ES fork.

 Due to this, always make backups of at least the following directories before testing ES-DE for the first time: